 Why does Michael find E.T. by a river?
 Word of God states that E.T. is a plant-like creature (The Expanded Universe book and games touch upon this) and he could've been there to help himself survive.

-Also counts as Crowning Moment of Heartwarming: Before Gertie meets E.T, she yells "Elliott, look what I made for you" and can be seen holding a piece of paper in her hand.
+Also counts as Heartwarming Moments: Before Gertie meets E.T, she yells "Elliott, look what I made for you" and can be seen holding a piece of paper in her hand.
 Elliott faked being sick so he could stay home and play with E.T, and Gertie genuinely thought he was sick and made a get well card.

 The movie is basically a retelling of The Wizard of Oz.
 E.T. wants to get home and is helped by three companions.
 Some scenes are even similar, such as E.T.'s tearful goodbye to each of his friends at the end.

 A minor example.
 Since we don't know what happened after E.T. left, it is possible Elliott's family got in trouble with the federal government for setting E.T. free.